poojadesur/Hotel-DBMS/README.md

 A command line interface that accesses a mysql database named 'HOTEL_QUOKKA'.

+In order to run the project, enter the 'newt' directory.

 - The contents of the Database HOTEL_QUOKKA are dumped and saved in newt.sql file with some test values in the tables.
 To start a mysql environment with that database run the command:
 ```sh
 mysql -u <username> -p